Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

 In the latter case, \cite{Christodoulou_formation, Christodoulou_BV} applies soft monotonicity arguments based on the fact that $\partial_u \partial_v r^2 < 0$ (see already \eqref{eq:wave_r_u} in the case $Q \equiv 0$) in order to establish the spacelike character of the singular $\{r = 0\}$ boundary, as well as the blow-up of the Hawking mass and Kretschmann scalar.
 In order to make a comparison to the BKL ansatz for the spacelike singularity proposed in \cite{kl63, bkl71}, however, we shall require a more precise description of how such geometric quantities and the scalar field $\phi$ blow up.

-Progress to this effect is achieved in \cite{AnZhang, AnGajic}, where the authors derive \textit{upper bounds} for the quantities $r^2 \partial_u \phi$ and $r^2 \partial_v \phi$ near $\{ r = 0 \}$.
+Progress to this effect is achieved in \cite{AnZhang, AnGajic, AnChenHe}, where the authors derive \textit{upper bounds} for the quantities $r^2 \partial_u \phi$ and $r^2 \partial_v \phi$ near $\{ r = 0 \}$.
 Subsequently, these upper bounds on the scalar field are used to show inverse polynomial upper bounds for $\Omega^2$ and the Hawking mass $m$.
 Note that \cite{AnZhang} produces such estimates in a local neighborhood of a small portion of the spacelike singularity, while \cite{AnGajic} uses decay rates along the event horizon $\mathcal{H}^+$, originating from the heuristics of Price \cite{Price} and rigorously proved in \cite{dr_priceslaw}, to prove improved bounds near future spacelike infinity $i^+$, in line with the expectation that the singularity ``approaches Schwarzschild'' near $i^+$.
+Finally, \cite{AnChenHe} extends \cite{AnZhang, AnGajic} to problems involving a positive cosmological constant.

 In the present article, we build upon the upper bound estimates of \cite{AnZhang}, showing that in a regular double null gauge, the quantities $r^2 \partial_u \phi$ and $r^2 \partial_v \phi$ can be extended in a H\"older continuous fashion all the way to the singular boundary at $r = 0$.
 These asymptotics will in turn allow us to deduce exact rates for the polynomial blow-up of quantities such as $\Omega^2$, $m$, and the Kretschmann scalar.
 For example, we identify a quantity $\Psi(u, v)$, bounded and H\"older continuous up to the $r = 0$ boundary, such that